INTERNSHIP OPENINGS: Women’s Public Policy Network – Program and Policy Intern. Fall 2020

-The Ohio Women’s Public Policy Network (WPPN) is seeking policy and programming interns to join our team for Summer 2020, beginning as early as June 2020.
+The Ohio Women’s Public Policy Network (WPPN) is seeking policy and programming interns to join our team for Fall 2020, beginning as early as September 2020.
 This is a great opportunity to work at a non-profit policy and advocacy organization, supporting their efforts to advance public policy that builds economic opportunity and health equity for women and families.
 You will help us do legislative research, draft memoranda, attend legislative session and hearings, and contribute to projects throughout your time here.

 Projects / Learning Outcomes: